InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 - **Deep Learning**: Requires more computational power due to the complexity of neural networks.

 #### Feature Extraction
+Feature Extraction is a process that identifies important information from data that helps make decisions.
 - **Machine Learning**: Often necessitates manual feature engineering.
 - **Deep Learning**: Automatically learns features from raw data.